-Last Friday, an article in this newspaper reported extensively on the administration’s dependence on contingent faculty.
-A great number of professors spoke on behalf of themselves and their overworked colleagues — that is, part-time faculty (or adjuncts), instructors and visiting
+Last Friday, an article in this newspaper reported extensively on the administration's dependence on contingent faculty.
+A great number of professors spoke on behalf of themselves and their overworked colleagues - that is, part-time faculty (or adjuncts), instructors and visiting assistant professors (VAPs).

-To recap, in Megan Zahneis’ article, John-Charles Duffy, the story’s central figure, employed the proverbial hamster-wheel metaphor to allude to the endless cycle many of the aforementioned professors find themselves in.
-They are asked to play the game of academia, that is to say, they are asked to teach their courses — often three to four a semester — while simultaneously dealing with the uncertainty of their jobs, which are renewed on a yearly basis for up to five years, and attempting to offer some novel research to their field with the perilous hope that they will earn a position as a
+To recap, in Megan Zahneis' article, John-Charles Duffy, the story's central figure, employed the proverbial hamster-wheel metaphor to allude to the endless cycle many of the aforementioned professors find themselves in.
+They are asked to play the game of academia, that is to say, they are asked to teach their courses - often three to four a semester - while simultaneously dealing with the uncertainty of their jobs, which are renewed on a yearly basis for up to five years, and attempting to offer some novel research to their field with the perilous hope that they will earn a position as a tenure-track professor.

 There are two capital issues that stem from these circumstances.
 First, it is unjust for this group of professors to be asked all they are asked to do and, in return, earn salaries comparable to full-timers at McDonald's.
 We concede that the motivation for teaching students - for passing on the torch of knowledge to the incoming generation - should not be money.
 Incentive for instructing the youth lies within the action itself.

-However, there comes a point when being overworked and underpaid is simply not worth the effort, especially when you are a professor as seemingly “dispensable” as the contingent faculty are.
-This, in turn, propagates bad morale and the belief that the professors are essentially worthless — a
+However, there comes a point when being overworked and underpaid is simply not worth the effort, especially when you are a professor as seemingly "dispensable" as the contingent faculty are.
+This, in turn, propagates bad morale and the belief that the professors are essentially worthless - a dime a dozen.

 Furthermore, the responsibility of the school to educate students should encourage the administration to create the most conducive environment possible to fostering healthy relationships between students and professors.
 Clearly that environment is not being nurtured with the status quo.